elotroalex/chiens/_texts/translation.md

 - toucan
 - the disaster's wind
 - sprinkled with hard liqueurs
-- sun-scented pikanninies
+- sun-scented pickaninnies
-- torn pikanninies pay attention to the sun spot on your forehead
+- torn pickaninnies, pay attention to the sunspot on your forehead
 - watch out for the evil spot on the sun
 - for the cancer of the sun that creeps towards your heart
 - until it falls